Tyrone Garner (politician)

-Tyrone A. Garner (born 1969) is an American politician and retired police officer who is currently serving as the 30th mayor of Kansas City, Kansas since 2021.
+Tyrone A. Garner (born 1968 or 1969) is an American politician and retired police officer who served as the 30th mayor of Kansas City, Kansas, from 2021 to 2025.
 He previously served as the deputy chief of the Kansas City Police Department (KCKPD).

+Early life and education

-Tyrone Garner was born in Portland, Maine.
-He grew up in San Jose, California before he and his family moved to Kansas City, Kansas (KCK) at the beginning of his freshman year in high school.
+Garner was born in 1968 or 1969, in Portland, Maine.
+He grew up in San Jose, California, before he and his family moved to Kansas City, Kansas, at the beginning of his freshman year in high school.
 He graduated from Wyandotte High School in 1987 and enlisted in the United States Army.
+Garner earned a bachelor's degree from MidAmerica Nazarene University and a master's degree from Ottawa University.

+Career
-After being honorably discharged, Garner joined the KCKPD where he would serve for over three decades, attaining the ranks of captain, major, and ultimately deputy chief.
-Mr. Garner was the first and only African American KCK police officer to attend and graduate from the prestigious FBI National Academy in Quantico, Virginia and was the first African American male commander to ever command the western portion of KCKS.

-He retired in 2019, and briefly served on the Kansas City Kansas Community College Board of Trustees.
-Garner served as a governor-appointed Kansas African American Affairs Commissioner for the Kansas Congressional 3rd District.
-He also appointed the first African-American female chief of staff and county administrator in Wyandotte County.
+After being honorably discharged from the Army, Garner joined the Kansas City Police Department, where he would serve for over three decades, attaining the ranks of Detective, Captain, Major, and ultimately Deputy Chief.
+Garner was the first and only African American Kansas City police officer to attend and graduate from the FBI National Academy in Quantico, Virginia.
+He served on the Kansas City Kansas Community Collegeboard of trustees leading the finance committee.
+Garner served as a governor-appointed Kansas African American Affairs commissioner for the Kansas's 3rd congressional district.

+Garner retired from the Kansas City Kansas Police Department in June 2019, and in August 2019 was appointed the Director of Public Safety for the Housing Authority of Kansas City Missouri, where he served until his decision to run for the position of Mayor CEO of the Unified Government of Wyandotte County Kansas City Kansas.

-On November 2, 2021, Garner defeated incumbent David Alvey in a close election to become the first African-American mayor/CEO of the United Government of Wyandotte County and Kansas City, Kansas.
+On November 2, 2021, Garner defeated incumbent David Alvey in a close election to become the first African-American mayor of Kansas City, Kansas.[6]
 He took office on December 13, 2021.